catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

 Build interfaces to convert the following data streams to NWB format:

 - Convert ABF format: I have not found .abf data
-- Convert Bruker optical sensor recordings with appropriate metadata.
+- Convert Bruker optical sensor recordings with appropriate metadata: these are the line scans and the full-field timelapse image of figure 5.
-- Convert electrophysiological data acquired with the Bruker system
+- Convert electrophysiological data acquired with the Bruker system: the prairie view data.
 - Build an interface for manual segmentation data in Surmeier lab format.
 - Integrate behavioral annotations from Surmeier lab custom format.
-Is this AIM scoring?
+AIM scoring and contralateral rotations.
 - Include behavioral video recordings.
-Are those
+Videos are present.
 - Include electrical stimulation signals and metadata.
-I think this is on figure 5
+Those are the .xml data from PrairieView and the *VolageOutput*.xml files that contain a textual description of the stimulus.

 Each conversion will utilize compression for efficient storage and implement chunking strategies to optimize for cloud storage.
 Detailed documentation will be provided for the installation and usage of the conversion software, including scripts to handle data from various protocols:
 1. Ex-vivo brain slices with optogenetics: combine ABF recordings with optogenetic stimulus information.